ceccode/quadrant-gen/PUBLISHING.md

 ## Automating with GitHub Actions (Future Enhancement)

-For future versions, consider setting up GitHub Actions to automatically build and publish the package when a new release is tagged.
+TODO: setting up GitHub Actions to automatically build and publish the package when a new release is tagged.